Alex-work-1/-.wth---.csv-data-merger/README.md

+# NASA Weather Data Merger
-# .wth - .csv Data Merger
+.wth - .csv Data Merger

-This program is designed to merge old and new NASA weather data file formats.
+This program is designed to merge old and new NASA weather data file formats into the 1 csv file.
+This application may work with .wth and .csv files.